Electrodynamics of Vortices in Quasi-2D Scalar Bose-Einstein Condensates: Vortex quantization

 implying that the quantum curl dynamics can describe the system.
-Though it is not always possible to build effective Maxwell's equations in the quantum curl dynamics \cite{Berry2023}, Eq. \eqref{f_K_curl} will be used in section \ref{VortexBEC_electrodynamics} to define the effective free electric current density in the effective Maxwell's equations, and in section \ref{circulation_time_change} to present how it is related to the time change of the circulation of $\boldsymbol{v}_s \left( \boldsymbol{r}, t \right)$.
+Though it is not always possible to build effective Maxwell's equations in the quantum curl dynamics \cite{Berry2023}, Eq. \eqref{f_K_curl} will be used in Sec. \ref{VortexBEC_electrodynamics} to define the effective free electric current density in the effective Maxwell's equations, and in Sec. \ref{circulation_time_change} to present how it is related to the time change of the circulation of $\boldsymbol{v}_s \left( \boldsymbol{r}, t \right)$.